GabrielColeHI/C-QuEE/README.md

 - Biological Data Science (Computational Biology)
 - Minor in Music Performance

 The project is part of **NeurQL**, a research initiative founded by the author that focuses on quantum software, AI, and genomics.
-At 18, Gabriel is leading the development of open benchmarking tools to support scalable and accessible quantum computing research.
+At 18, Gabriel is supporting the development of open benchmarking tools to support scalable and accessible quantum computing research at NeurQL.

 ---